Team up with exuberant sled dogs on this exhilarating dogsledding and cross-country skiing expedition in the remote wilderness of northern Minnesota.

 Positive highlights were the dogs, the relationships made and what I am able to take away from this course.
 I saw a glimpse of myself as a person with compassion striving to help and serve others to reach a common goal.
 I now know what I can be, and walk my way there with confidence as I depart.

-Together with a team of expert Instructors and lovable sled dogs, students experience a once-in-a-lifetime opportunity to connect with nature, working animals and each other in this thrilling, challenging and utterly stunning wilderness environment.
+Together with a team of expert Instructors and lovable sled dogs, students experience a once-in-a-lifetime opportunity to connect with nature, work with animals and each other in this thrilling, challenging and utterly stunning wilderness environment.
 Using map and compass, students learn to navigate a route over frozen lakes, rivers and the overland portage trails between them.
 Students develop skills in dog mushing, cross-country skiing, ice reading, winter camping and sled dog care.
 Group members take turns mushing the dogsleds and skiing or snowshoeing throughout the course.
-Everyone cares for the dogs on a daily basis.
 Take part in a beautiful winter choreography as skiers serve as advance “scouts”—navigating, checking for safe ice conditions and tracking out a trail while mushers work with the dogs to help guide the loaded dog sleds to follow.
 The group comes together to maneuver the dogsleds over obstacles and steep terrain and make and enjoy camp at the end of the day.

 Students learn what it takes to construct a winter camp and live comfortably in the depths of a Minnesota winter.
 Instructors teach students techniques for harvesting water from beneath the ice, dressing properly for freezing temperatures, felling trees for firewood, cooking over an open fire and setting up shelters and cozy winter sleeping systems.
 A hearty dinner and enriching conversation with fellow group members around an outdoor fire or the wood stove in a large, canvas wall tent rounds out each day.
 Students often enjoy clear evenings stargazing before drifting off into a well-deserved sleep.
 Students learn that not only can they survive, but truly thrive in an extreme and remote winter environment.